 Undergraduate candidates should take the OPI by the start of the semester just prior to student teaching.
 Applicants for the Masters of Science in Teaching (MST) Adolescence Modern Language program must successfully complete the OPI as criteria for admission.

 Additional information about the OPI, the OPIc, the ACTFL Proficiency Guidelines 2012 - Speaking, and the scheduling process can be found in the links and attachments below.
-Please note that you cannot register for the OPI / OPIc without a proctor's formal agreement.
+Please note that you cannot complete registration for the OPI / OPIc without a proctor's formal agreement.

 To see how the OPIc works, visit this link: http://opicdemo.actfltesting.org/

-To view sample OPI interviews with speakers of different levels of oral proficiency, go to: http://actflproficiencyguidelines2012.org/ and click on the Speaking tab.
+To read proficiency descriptors and view sample OPI interviews with speakers of different levels of oral proficiency in different languages, go to: http://actflproficiencyguidelines2012.org/, click on English (or another language) in the sidebar, and then click on the Speaking tab.